VAT relief on products and services for disabled people

 A person is 'chronically sick or disabled' if they:

-have a physical or mental impairment that has a long-term and severe effect on their ability to carry out everyday activities
+Have a physical or mental impairment that has a long-term and severe effect on their ability to carry out everyday activities or have a condition that doctors treat as a chronic sickness (like diabetes, for example) or are terminally ill.

 A person with a temporary injury like a broken leg would not qualify, nor would a frail older person who was otherwise well and non-disabled.